-2.2.5.1 Laboratory calibration
+2.3.5.1 Laboratory calibration

 Laboratory calibrations of thermometers should be carried out by accredited calibration laboratories.
 For liquid-in-glass thermometers, a liquid bath should be employed, within which it should be possible to maintain the temperature at any desired values within the required range.
 The rate of temperature change within the liquid should not exceed the recommended limits, and the calibration apparatus should be provided with a means of stirring the liquid.
-The reference thermometers and thermometers being calibrated should be suspended independently of the container and fully immersed, and should not touch the sides.
+The reference standard thermometers and thermometers being calibrated should be suspended independently of the container and fully immersed, and should not touch the sides.

 Sufficient measurements should be taken to ensure that the corrections to be applied represent the performance of the thermometer under normal conditions, with errors due to interpolation at any intermediate point not exceeding the non-systematic errors (see Part IV, Chapter 4).

-2.2.5.2 Field checks and calibration
+2.3.5.2 Field checks

 All liquid-in-glass thermometers experience gradual changes of zero.
 For this reason, it is desirable to check them at regular intervals, usually about once every two years.
 The thermometers should be stored in an upright position at room temperature for at least 24 h before the checking process begins.